WhatSock/bootstrap/README.md

 AccDC Bootstrap
 =====

-AccDC Bootstrap is an HTML parser that renders advanced, fully accessible interactive controls using semantic HTML markup.
+AccDC Bootstrap is an HTML parser that renders advanced, accessible interactive controls using semantic HTML markup.

 Bootstrapping refers to the use of semantic HTML markup to configure advanced controls, which are then magically converted into dynamic interactive components when the content finishes loading.